A new determination of higher-order QCD corrections to hadronic $\tau$ decays: The hadronic decay of the lepton

-By unitarity, the inclusive hadronic decay rate can be expressed as a weighted integral of the spectral function of $\Pi^{(1+0)}(s)$ along the timelike axis, where the superscript stands for the angular momentum.
-Using analyticity and Cauchy’s theorem \cite{Braaten:1991qm}, this integral may be rewritten as a contour integral in the complex $s$-plane, conveniently chosen as the circle $|s|=M_\tau^2$.
-After integration by parts one finds
+By unitarity, the inclusive hadronic decay rate can be expressed as a weighted integral of the spectral function of $\Pi^{V/A(1+0)}(s)$ along the timelike axis.
+Using analyticity and Cauchy’s theorem \cite{Braaten:1991qm},$R_{\tau;V/A}$ may be rewritten as a contour integral in the complex $s$-plane, conveniently chosen as the circle $|s|=M_\tau^2$.
+After integration by parts one finds the perturbative contribution to $R_{\tau;V/A}$ as,

 The reduced Adler function $\widehat{D}(s) \equiv D^{(1+0)}(s) - 1 $ is derived by the logarithmic derivative of the polarization function,

 where the superscript stands for the spin~\cite{Braaten:1991qm}.